pilotmoon/popclipweb/site/guide/index.md

 technical issues._

 - **Is there / will you make a version of PopClip for iPhone or iPad?**
-  Unfortunately PopClip would not be possible on iOS, due to the way iOS apps work.
+  Unfortunately PopClip would not be possible on iOS due to the way iOS apps work.

 - **Is there / will you make a version of PopClip for Windows?** I don't make a